Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: Example Data Analysis: Evaluating Board Exam Systems

 \subsubsection{Proximal Validation}

-To gauge how model trained on the remnant might perform on the matched sample, we conducted proximal validation, described in Section~\ref{sec:remnant}.
+To gauge how a model trained on the remnant might perform on the matched sample, we conducted proximal validation, described in Section~\ref{sec:remnant}.
 First, we constructed a second match, $\match^{big}$, identical to the first, but allowing each treated subject to match at most 10 control subjects.
-This resulted in $\sum_i \indicator{|\{j : \match_j^{big}=\match_i^{big}\}|=1}=$452 unmatchable distal schools as a training set, and $\sum_i(\indicator{|\{j : \match_j^{big}=\match_i^{big}\}|=1}-\indicator{|\{j : \match_j=\match_i^{big}\}|=1})=$27 ``proximal'' schools as a testing set.
-We then trained the Super Learner on the distal schools, and computed its prediction accuracy against the proximal schools.
-Somewhat surprisingly, the prediction models performed better when trained on the distal schools and tested on the proximal schools than when both the training and testing sets were the entire remnant, as in cross-validation.
+Match $\match^{big}$ included an additional 31 control schools in the matched set---proximal schools---leaving 452 distal schools as a training set.
+We trained the SuperLearner on the distal schools, and computed its prediction accuracy against the proximal schools.
+Somewhat surprisingly, the prediction models performed better when trained on the distal schools and tested on the proximal schools than when trained and tested on random subsets of the remnant in cross-validation.
 This may be a result of sampling error, or the fact that the distal set contains a number of outlier schools whose AIMS reading scores are particularly hard to predict.
 These schools will increase the estimated MSE reported by any validation method that includes them in its testing set.
 If there are no outlier schools in the proximal set, proximal validation will not suffer from this difficulty.

 As an additional check of the identification assumption (\ref{assumption:experiment}) for match $\match$, we tested balance on $\hat{y}_C(\covMat)$, in the same way as for other covariates: we tested if $\EE \bm{\hat{y}}_C^T\bm{Z}/n_T=\EE \bm{\hat{y}}_C^T(\bm{1}-\bm{Z})/n_C$.
-The resulting p-value from the \verb|xBalance| routine was 0.46 ; the balance test on $\hat{y}_C(\covMat)$ does not falsify (\ref{assumption:experiment}).
+The resulting p-value from the \verb|xBalance| routine was 0.5 ; the balance test on $\hat{y}_C(\covMat)$ does not falsify (\ref{assumption:experiment}).